taboola/goreplay/docs/Request-rewriting.md

 ```
 gor --input-raw :80 --output-http "http://staging.server" \
-    --http-header "User-Agent: Replayed by Gor" \
+    --http-set-header "User-Agent: Replayed by Gor" \
-    --http-header "Enable-Feature-X: true"
+    --http-set-header "Enable-Feature-X: true"
 ```

 #### Host header
 Host header gets special treatment.
 By default Host get set to the value specified in --output-http.
-If you manually set --http-header "Host: anonther.com", Gor will not override Host value.
+If you manually set --http-set-header "Host: anonther.com", Gor will not override Host value.

 If you app accepts traffic from multiple domains, and you want to keep original headers, there is specific `--http-original-host` with tells Gor do not touch Host header at all.